5ahz/Anti-Goons/README.md

 I respects all faiths and belief systems

-And for the last Im definitely affiliated to any kind of religous organization.
+And for the last Im definitely NOT affiliated to any kind of religous organization.